KingSila/100-days-of-code/log.md

 *  managed to complete Profile pages using props and states
 * Next up on the list  Stateless Functional Components

+Total Hours spent : 1 Hour

+  **Thoughts #100daysofcode day 71 of 100

+*  i am starting to feel the power and ease of React
+*  just started with React Hooks  super cool stuff
+* Again javascript comes through with Functional components.

-Total Hours spent : 1 Hours
+ Total Hours spent : 1 Hour